Skip to content

 If you’re providing more services and taking on more work, you’ll be in a position to generate more revenue, hire more employees, and continue to grow.
 Strong pressure washing marketing will also help you grow your client list.

-When starting a pressure washing business, you’ll want to look into local regulations for wastewater collection and disposal.
-There is plenty of equipment like containment mats, barriers, and dams, and professional companies to help you with this.
+When starting a pressure washing business, look into local regulations for wastewater collection and disposal.
 You want to avoid dirty water and harmful chemicals flowing into storm drains or rivers.
+Containment mats, barriers, dams, and even other companies can help with this.
+You may also want to look into using more environmentally friendly soaps on your jobs.

-You may also want to look into using more environmentally-friendly soaps on your jobs.
 Check with your local government to understand the rules, regulations, and laws in your service area before taking on pressure washing jobs.